daniel-schwarzenbach/CSP_Project/docs/CodingRules.md

 ```

 in general use:
--   constexpr: as much as possible, evaluates value by preprocessor
+-   constexpr: as much as possible, evaluates value by preprocessor.
+-   const: as much as possible.
 -   inline: on smaller functions, avoids function call

 alwas have an is-, can- or has- for bools
 ```cpp